All clubs hold clubbies and members from many clubs are welcome to attend. You must hold a valid Auscycling membership to participate in club racing.

 The next step after clubbies is open races.
 Each club hosts an open race each year.
 Some open races form a series

 Open races are typically held on a Sunday, but sometimes there are exceptions: Frankston Helltrack is usually held on a Saturday night and at Knox we hold a two day carnival over Saturday night and Sunday.
-Check the entry form to make sure you have the right time and date.

-Open, Sprocket, Mini Wheeler and 4 Month licence holders are eligible to compete at Open races.
+Everyone with a valid Auscycling membership can participate at Open races.
 There are Novice classes for those just starting.

 All riders except Mini Wheelers and Sprockets require a transponder, an electronic timing chip, to participate.